dboyd42/tryhackme/rooms/wifi-hacking-101/README.rst

 Quiz
 ====

-#1 What type of attack on the encryption can you perform on WPA(2) personal?
+1. What type of attack on the encryption can you perform on WPA(2) personal?

-:ANS: brute force (dictionary)
+brute force (dictionary)

-#2 Can this method be used to attack WPA2-EAP handshakes?
+2. Can this method be used to attack WPA2-EAP handshakes?
 (Yea/Nay)

-:ANS: Nay (yes, but requires username)
+Nay (yes, but requires username)

-#3 What three letter abbreviation is the technical term for the "wifi passwd?"
+3. What three letter abbreviation is the technical term for the "wifi passwd?"

-:ANS: PSK
+PSK

-#4 What's the minimum length of a WPA2 Personal password?
+4. What's the minimum length of a WPA2 Personal password?

-:ANS: 8
+8

 [Task 2] You're Being Watched - Capturing Packets to Attack
 ***********************************************************